-1. ADMISSION TO STUDY, REQUIREMENTS, APPLICATION PROCEDURE
+1. ADMISSION, REQUIREMENTS, APPLICATION PROCEDURE

 - the preliminary topic